batechnologyguru/batetechnology/_posts/2020-10-28-batechnology-guru-launch.md

 * Prototyping
 * and Tableau, to name a few

 Nobody expects (or wants) business analysts to be programmers.
-Instead, employers need power users who can do some technical tasks and, more importantly, communicate effectively with technical personnel.
+Instead, employers need power users who can do some technical tasks and, more importantly, communicate effectively with technical personnel (aka citizen developer).

-> Some organizations are beginning to call this a citizen programmer.
+> A **citizen developer** is a user who creates new business applications for consumption by others using development and runtime environments sanctioned by corporate IT. - Gartner

-The demand for citizen programmers will continue to grow as more tools come on the market.
+The demand for citizen developers will continue to grow as more tools come on the market.
 When I first started in the BA field twenty years ago, you hardly need any technical skills.
 As long as you had a decent understanding of the Microsoft Office suite, that was about all you needed.

 The days of the non-technical BA are quickly coming to an end.
 Which raises the question, how do BAs go about getting the technical skills they require?